talamoig/icinga/README.md

 	   dbname     => 'icinga',
 	   }

-The parameters names are self-explainatory. `dbtype` can be `pgsql` for PostgreSQL database.
+The parameters names are self-explainatory. `dbtype` can be `mysql` of `pgsql` for PostgreSQL database.
 Other two important parameters are `enabled_features` and `disabled_features`, eg:

 	enabled_features => ['api', 'syslog']

 The list of available/disabled features can be obtained with the `icinga2 feature list` command from command line.
-Consider that the `ido-mysql` or `ido-pgsql` feature is installed automatically according to the `dbtype` parameter.
+The `ido-mysql` or `ido-pgsql` (needed for database interaction) feature is installed automatically according to the `dbtype` parameter.

 ## Limitations